 In general terms, how is healthcare, including access to medicines and medical devices, funded in your jurisdiction?
 Outline the roles of the public and private sectors.

-The Mexican healthcare system comprises of public (social security institutions) and private institutions, insurers and independent professionals.
+The Ministry of Health governs the health system in Mexico.
+The Mexican healthcare system comprises public (social security institutions) and private institutions, insurers and independent professionals.